lmzuccarelli/oc-mirror-deploy/README.md

 Execute the following playbooks (in the given order)

-This will downlaod and install the lates version of the mirror-registry, and finally install a rootCA to avaoid problems with x509 self signed certificates
+This will download and install the latest version of the mirror-registry, and finally install a rootCA to avoid problems with x509 self signed certificates

 ```